I Know My Psoas Is Tight When…

 There is an essential connection between the big toe, the inner thigh and the psoas.

-It took me a while to make the connection but I have tested it out a number of times.
+It took me a while to make the connection but I have tested it out several times.

 The psoas is a wondrous and magical muscle.